jamesgrace/orientation-extensis-portfolio-server-side-scripting/README.md

 # orientation-extensis-portfolio-server-side-scripting
 Separate user initiated ( _On Job_ ) as well as automatic ( _On Cataloged_ ) Extensis Portfolio Server Side Scripts that apply an item's orientation value ( _e.g.
-Landscape , Portrait , or Square_ ) to a desired custom field.
+Landscape , Portrait , or Square_ ) to a desired Custom Field.

 ## Script Installation Procedure :